(Plastic Surgery of the Nose)

 Redraping Skin Over the New Base

-Once the procedure is finished, the incisions will be closed.
+When the procedure is finished, the incisions will be closed.
 The skin will be redraped over the new bone structure.
 The skin will be tightly taped to keep it in place.
 A protective metal splint will then be applied on the outside of the nose.
 It will help to maintain the positioning during healing.
 Either soft plastic splints or gauze packing coated with petroleum jelly will be used as nasal packs.
 They may also be inserted into the nostrils as support during healing.

 How Long Will It Take?